z9er/CyberpunkTHING/resources/documents/interview.md

 ### Vanilla+ means working with the game, not against it – what does that look like in practice when you’re building a list like this?

 **z9r:** We don’t have the same definition of vanilla plus that most people do.
 Vanilla plus to us is seamless integration and belonging.
-First time players should have no clue if what they’re seeing is the result of a mod or not.
+First time players should have no clue if what they’re seeing is from a mod or not.

 **Brahma:** We like to have our cake and eat it too.
 When you install the collection you’re given a choice at the very end: You can pick ‘Welcome to Night City’ if you’d prefer a more familiar experience, or you can pick ‘Cyberpunk THING’ if you’re ready for a challenge and want to truly see what Cyberpunk modding has to offer.